 Opistognathus jacksoniensis (Macleay, 1881)

 Frequents sand and rubble areas near reefs, where it can build a burrow lined with rubble and shell material.
-Feeds on zooplankton which is taken from the water column.
+Depth from 30 - 50 m.